Khongchai/threejs-journey/c3l6/src/shaders/test/rotationFormula.md

 sin(θ) & cos(θ)
 \end{bmatrix}
 \begin{bmatrix}
-uVu.x \\
+vUv.x \\
-uVu.y
+vUv.y
 \end{bmatrix}
 $$

-We can think of uVu.x and uVu.y as î and ĵ.
+We can think of vUv.x and vUv.y as î and ĵ.
 This simplifies things a lot.
 We are now saying that I have a vector and I would like to apply this linear transformation.
 Let's rewrite it a bit more.

 $$
 x